deepakanna/Clothing_similarity/README.md

  The function is deployed on Google Cloud Functions.
 The URL is Pass the input text as parameter to the URL given as

+ ## Files in the repository:
+ - model : A folder containing two Jupyter notebooks.
+Web_scrap is a Jupyter notebook for  the webscraped data and a model to obtain the suggested urls for the input text.
+ - web_app: A flask web application to run the application in a browser.
+ - scraped_data.csv : The data scraped from the websites is saved as acsv file.
+ - requirements.txt : Text file containing the libraries required for execution

+## Acknowledgements:
+ - I would like to thank Mercor for assigning me this project.